 |Economic Development||Nighttime Lights (DMSP; VIIRS), On-shore petroleum (PRIO), Gemstone Deposits (GEMDATA), Gross Domestic Product (CIRES), Drug Cultivation Sites (DRUGDATA)|

 |Access to Infrastructure||Distance to Coastal features and Water (GSHHG), Distances to Roads (gRoads, CIESIN), Distance to country borders (GADM), Travel Time to Major Cities (JRC)|

 GET THE RAW DATA

 The geographic boundary data (GeoBoundaries) used in GeoQuery.
 Fully open and redistributable, with all meta and license data available for every country in the world.
-Coming 2018.